cherryservers/cherrygo/README.md

 ```

 #### Get projects
 After you have your team ID, you can list your projects.
-You will need your project id to list your servers or order new ones.
+You will need your project ID to list your servers or order new ones.
 ```go
 c, err := cherrygo.NewClient()
 if err != nil {